jamesec/jamesec.github.io/o/ungoogled.md

 Click on "Chromium.Web.Store.crx".
 A prompt will appear: Add "Chromium Web Store"?
 Click "Add extension", done.
 It has been successfully installed, and you can skip the manual installation steps outlined below.
-For certain older versions of `UnGoogled Chromium`, you may need to install it manually.
+For certain older versions of `UnGoogled Chromium`, you may need to install this extension manually.

 ### Manually install an extension
 Starting the manual installation steps.